 The Story of ENSA.
 When WWII was declared, the government felt entertainment was important to keep up people’s moral.
 The Entertainments National Service Association was set up and entertainers were encouraged to join; over 50,000 answered the call.
 So join me and enjoy a trip down memory lane learning about the artists who would become household names.

 The Fabulous 50s.
 A fun look back at the decade of the 1950s.
 We take a look at how we lived during this period in the UK, including the fashions, radio, television, films and of course the music -- the birth of rock'n'roll which gave us stars like Elvis Presley, Buddy Holly and Bill Haley.

+The Roaring 20s.
 Relive the decade of the four F’s – Fashion, Flappers, Film and Fun.
-Learn how the younger generation wanted to forget about past traditions of behaviour and instead wanted to ‘Live for the moment’ following WWI.
+Learn how younger generation wanted to forget about past traditions of behaviour and instead wanted to ‘Live for the moment’ following WWI.
 We see how The Bright Young Things went too far and made themselves unpopular with the general population.
 Find out who the stars of Hollywood were and the music which defined the era as well as the change in fashion.
-A light hearted talk with short videos which will have you on the edge of your seat.
+A light hearted talk with short videos.

+The Pre-Raphaelite Brotherhood.
 This talk is a feast for the eyes.
 We look at the formation of the Pre-Raphaelite Brotherhood and at the paintings that made them famous.
-The brotherhood led to te Arts and Craft Movement in which William Morris, a great friend of the members, embraced their art through textiles and wallpaper.
+The brotherhood led to the Arts and Craft Movement in which William Morris, a great friend of the members, embraced their art through textiles and wallpaper.
 Eventually it became so popular that it was copied by architects, jewellers, interior and fashion designers and evolved into the style known as Art Nouveau.